 |7 Nights + 50,000 Miles, Avios, or Rapid Rewards||7 Nights + 70,000 Miles, Avios, or Rapid Rewards||7 Nights + 100,000 Miles, Avios, or Rapid Rewards||7 Nights + 100,000 Miles, Avios, or Rapid Rewards|

-While the number of airlines covered under these travel packages is not as great as the number of SPG transfer partners, this is a great option for those who are looking to accrue miles in the programs that are available.
-In addition, some of these programs don’t have credit cards that offer good bonus categories for mileage earning, so this is a good way to earn miles a rate well above one mile per dollar.
+While the number of airlines covered under these travel packages is not as great as the number of SPG transfer partners, this is an excellent option for those who are looking to accrue miles in the programs that are available.
+In addition, some of these programs don’t have credit cards that offer good bonus categories for mileage earning, so this is a